LunarG/VulkanTools/via/README.md

 via
 ```

-Ideally, if you are having a problem running a particular Vulkan application, change to the directory of that application, and run VIA
+If you are having a problem running a particular Vulkan application, then on Windows you can run VIA
+from the start menu (in which case it will output to the desktop), or on any OS you can change to
-from where it is installed on your system.
-That will make sure VIA sees exactly what the Vulkan application sees.
+the directory of the application and run VIA from where it is installed on your system.
+The latter
+choise will make sure VIA sees exactly what the Vulkan application sees.

 This will output two things:
  - A command-line ouptut indicating the overall status
- - An HTML file (called lunarg_via.html) containing the details which will be output to one of two locations:
+ - An HTML file (called via.html) containing the details which will be output to one of two locations:
   1. If the current directory is writeable, the HTML will be placed in that location.
   2. Otherwise, it will be saved to your home folder.